 The providers credentialing process is completed by verifying all of a provider’s documents to ensure that they are valid and current.
 These include their medical license, malpractice insurance, and DEA.

 - Medical School information

 - Provider’s CV

-By signing up for our physician credentialing services, we can assist you with provider enrollment and becoming an in-network provider so that you can receive reimbursements from each carrier.
-While just a few years ago healthcare professionals considered medical credentialing service “optional” for building a practice, today it has become more necessary than ever for providers to be in network with insurance companies.
+PrognoCIS Physician Credentialing services, we can assist you with provider enrollment and becoming an in-network provider so that you can receive reimbursements from each carrier.
+While just a few years ago healthcare professionals considered medical credentialing service “optional” for building a practice, today it has become more necessary than ever for providers to be in-network with insurance companies.
 Learn how PrognoCIS can help you get the proper credentials to open a medical practice.

-The PrognoCIS Provider Credentialing team delivers a knowledgeable and comprehensive service to assist you in becoming an in-network provider with the insurance carriers that you want to participate with.
-We can give you recommendations by performing an analysis for your specialty and service area if you need guidance.
+Our Credentialing team delivers a knowledgeable and comprehensive service to assist you in becoming an in-network provider with the insurance carriers that you want to participate with.
+We can give you recommendations by performing analysis for your specialty and service area if you need guidance.